-NPAC SMS issues M-SET to the subscriptionVersionStatus to “partial-failure” in the subscriptionVersionNPAC object, subscriptionFailed-SP-List, and the subscriptionModifiedTimeStamp.
+NPAC SMS sets the subscriptionVersionStatus to “partial-failure” in the subscriptionVersionNPAC object, subscriptionFailedSP-List, and the subscriptionModifiedTimeStamp.

-NPAC SMS issues M-SET response.

 The old service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.

 The new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.